nasa/Transform-to-Open-Science-Book/Open_Science_Cookbook/Your_Organizations_Open_Science_Journey.md

 *"Open Science is the principle and practice of making research products and processes available to all, while respecting diverse cultures, maintaining security and privacy, and fostering collaborations, reproducibility, and equity."*

 In our resources, TOPS breaks this definition down further, discussing it in terms of data, software, results, tools and an open science ethos.
-Having such a definition can serve as a north star for conversation, and we invite all organizations to clearly commnicate the definition of open science that it is using to staff and stakeholders.
+Having such a definition can serve as a north star for conversation, and we invite all organizations to clearly communicate the definition of open science that it is using to staff and stakeholders.
 If your organization is brand-new to open science, hosting a public discussion to set this definition is a good way to get folks invested in the work.

-### Step 2: Collect and make findable those open science policies and practices that are already in place.
+### Step 2: Collect and make findable open science policies and practices that are already in place.

-Consider your organization’s current open science practices.
+Consider your organization’s current practices.
 For example, do researchers use open-source code, are pre-prints encouraged, or are studies pre-registered?
 What policies are in place regarding sharing instrument data, user surveys, and detailed methodology?
 How about instructions regarding licenses and copyrights?

-Folks at the start of their open science journey may wonder if they are really practicing "open science" if they are unable to practice openness in every way.
-At TOPS, we believe it is better to get started and do what you can, than let perfect be the enemy of progress.
-Show those at your organization how you are beginning an open science journey, by making it easier for everyone to find and access the relevant resources and policies.
+Demonstrate where your organization is on its open science journey by making it easier for everyone to find and access the relevant resources and policies.

-Start by examining official policies at your organization that are already in place.
-Some things to search for include mentions of pre-registration, pre-prints, open access, open-source software and/or code, data sharing or data management, open access publication or publication archiving, licenses, copyrights, meta-data, persistent digital identifiers, and digital object identifiers.
-Another place to look is official policy around collaborations with other organizations or government entities.
+Start by examining official policies at your organization.
+Areas to begin include mentions of pre-registration, pre-prints, open access, open-source software and/or code, data sharing or data management, open access publication or publication archiving, licenses, copyrights, meta-data, persistent digital identifiers, and digital object identifiers.
+Additionally, the official policy around collaborations with other organizations or government entities could either help or hinder open science.

-Collect the relevant policies in one location and, if possible, write a “directory” to passages in these policies that align with open science principles.
+Collect the relevant policies in one location and, if possible, write a directory or table of contents to passages in these policies that specifically align with open science principles.

 Next, examine any “unofficial” policies.
 What are the research norms at your organization?
 Can these be updated to be more inclusive, equitable, accessible, or transparent?
-Address such unoffical procedures, as appropriate, in a statement that accompanies the new open science directory.
+Address such unofficial procedures, as appropriate, in a statement that accompanies the new directory.

 ### Step 3: Provide examples of open science success stories in your organization.

-When highlighting how your organization is already engaging in open science, you provide those just beginning their open science journey with a model to follow and a place to ask questions.
+When highlighting how your organization is already engaging in open science, you provide those just beginning their open science journey with a model to follow, as well as a place to ask questions.
 Therefore, to ensure the success of these researchers, we recommend starting a repository of open science success stories for your organization.

 NASA has some examples [here](https://science.nasa.gov/open-science/transform-to-open-science/stories).
-A *very* neat example also came out of an ongoing collaboration by Arizona State University and the Open Research Funders Group, in conjunction with the National Academies of Sciences, Engineering, and Medicine.
+A great example also came out of an ongoing collaboration by Arizona State University and the Open Research Funders Group, in conjunction with the National Academies of Sciences, Engineering, and Medicine.
 It is called [Project Open](https://projectopen.io/), and focuses on collecting information on how open science broadly benefits researchers.

 For your organization, we suggest highlighting specific ways that existing policies allow for open science practice.